 To sum up:

 Everyone can demonstrate a fixed mindset when the right trigger sets it off.
-The key is to identify it, accept it, and then combat it.
+The key is to identify it, accept it, and then conquer it.
 And, most importantly, never ever give up.
 With that belief firmly in mind, there are few limits to what you can achieve.

 Reading this through, have you identified some of your fixed mindset triggers?
 I’d love to hear what sets them off for you, and also how successful you are in fighting back against them.